shafqatgreat/KharchaApp/README.md

 # 📱 KharchaApp — Smart way to track every rupee

+Take charge of your daily spending with just one tap.
 A smart personal expense management application built with Flutter, designed to help users efficiently track, analyze, and manage their daily spending with powerful insights and automation.

 ---